halon-extras/bounce-classifier/README.md

-# Bounce Classifier Client
+# Halon Bounce Classifier Client

 This plugin will query the [bounce-classifier](https://docs.halon.io/bounce-classifier/) service.
+It uses a internal cache of the normalized message.

 ## Installation